levackt/SimpleAMM/README.md

-# SecretCFMM
-A Constant Function Market Maker Secret Contract
+A Simple Constant Function Market Maker implemented as a Secret Contract